 - Scott Sax, Central Plateau Cleanup Company, President and Project Manager (virtual)

 - Dave Taylor, Navarro Research and Engineering, Inc., Program Manager (virtual)

 - Angela Watmore, DOE EM, Acting Deputy Assistant Secretary for Acquisition and Project Management (virtual)

 - Laura Wilkerson, DOE EM, OREM Deputy Manager (virtual)

 - Nationwide EM Opportunity Overview

 - Major EM Site Overview and Challenges

 - Executing Cleanup over the Next Decade at Oak Ridge

-- End State Contracting – A Focus on Execution
+- End State Contracting – A Focus on the Post-Award

 - Capital Project Optimization – Project Excellence & Hard Truths